nicnocquee/ezq42.com/README.md

 # About

-The background job queue service for serverless functions like Next.js app running on Vercel.
-You just need to create an API end point or a Route handler in your Next.js app and implement the long running job logic in it.
-Then you add the job to EZQ42 by specifying the URL to the end point with the data you want to pass to it.
-EZQ42 will then call the end point along with the data.
+The simple background job queue service for serverless functions like Next.js app running on Vercel.

+You just need to

+- create an API end point or a Route handler in your Next.js app
+- implement the long running job logic in it.
+- Then you add the job to EZQ42 by specifying the URL to the end point with the data you want to pass to it.
+- EZQ42 will then call the end point along with the data.

 Check out the example project [here](https://github.com/nicnocquee/ezq42example).